 What is Stormwater Management?

-If possible, please take pictures of the illicit discharge activity when it is occurring and forward the pictures to the County's Stormwater Program Manager at .
+If possible, please take pictures of the illicit discharge activity when it is occurring and email the pictures to the County's Stormwater Program Manager.

 County staff will investigate the incident and attempt to resolve the issue.

 See the Report Littering form if the illicit discharge you wish to report is litter:

 - Fast Food Wrappers